 Federal law does not address gun sales by unlicensed sellers (e.g., non-dealers who sell guns online or at gun shows).
 This loophole enables people with felony convictions, domestic abuse restraining orders, and/or prohibiting histories of mental illness to buy guns with no questions asked.

-Thankfully, 22 states and Washington, DC, have enacted laws that require background checks for all handgun sales at the point of sale and/or as part of a purchase permit.2Eleven states require only a point-of-sale check for sales by unlicensed handgun sellers (CA, CO, DE, NC, NM, NV, OR, PA, VA, VT, and WA); seven states require only a background check on those sales pursuant to a purchase permit (HI, IA, IL, MA, MI, NE, and RI); and four states (CT, MD, NJ, and NY) and Washington, DC, require a background check on both occasions.
-But the loophole still exists in 28 states.
+Thankfully, 21 states and Washington, DC, have enacted laws that require background checks for all handgun sales at the point of sale and/or as part of a purchase permit.2Eleven states require only a point-of-sale check for sales by unlicensed handgun sellers (CA, CO, DE, NV, NM, OR, PA, RI, VA, VT, and WA), six states require only a background check on those sales pursuant to a purchase permit (HI, IL, MA, MI, NC, and NE), and four states and DC require a background check at both occasions (CT, DC, MD, NJ, and NY).
+But the loophole still exists in 29 states.